 No, not at all.
-Rust is a natural part of the ageing process and will add a unique beauty to your fire pit.
-We don’t treat the metal we use to make our fire pits as any treatment would simply burn off.
+Rust is a natural part of the ageing process and will add a unique beauty to your metal fire pit.
+At Firepits UK we don’t treat the metal we use to make our fire pits as any treatment would simply burn off.

 However, the steel is at least 3mm thick so can withstand years of outdoor use.
 This means it’s perfectly OK for you to leave your fire pit outside and let nature take its course.